atefehmk/SoC-Backend-Projects/README.md

 # SoC-Backend-Projects

 This repository contains backend projects for the SoC course.
-The `queries.py` file includes various queries related to account and person management.
+Initially, accounts and persons are created using the scripts.py file.
+The queries.py file includes various queries related to the bank.
 You can run specific queries using the command-line interface.

 ## Running Queries